There is no place for bullying in the workplace

 The WorkCover scheme is complex and in some cases it is necessary to seek advice from a lawyer who specialises in this area of law.

-At Slater and Gordon, our experienced team of workers compensation lawyers has a proud record over many years of achieving the best possible compensation outcomes on behalf of workers and their families.
+At Slater and Gordon, our experienced team of workers compensation lawyers have a proud record over many years of achieving the best possible compensation outcomes on behalf of workers and their families.

-If your WorkCover claim has been rejected or you have been off work for an extended period as a result of a psychological injury caused by bullying, please contact us via the form on this page or by calling us on 1800 555 777.
+If your WorkCover claim has been rejected or you have been off work for an extended period as a result of a psychological injury caused by bullying, please call us or submit an online enquiry.
 This may involve arranging a confidential meeting with a Slater and Gordon lawyer to discuss your matter in greater detail.